 Today, “prostate milking” usually refers to prostate stimulation for sexual pleasure, while “prostate massage” can refer to sexual or therapeutic stimulation.

 Anyone with a prostate may be able to milk it.

-Some people find the massage painful or unpleasant to perform on themselves.
-In this case, depending on the goal of the stimulation, a person may ask a partner or a healthcare provider to perform the massage.
+However, some people find the massage painful or unpleasant to perform on themselves.
+In this case, depending on the goal of the stimulation, a person may ask a partner or a healthcare professional to perform the massage.

 The prostate is a walnut-sized organ inside the rectum and just under the bladder.
-It wraps around the urethra, which is the tube that drains urine from the bladder.
+It wraps around the urethra, the tube that drains urine from the bladder.

 The prostate tends to get larger with age, making it easier to locate.